neuroradiology/Postmill/README.md

 1. Run `composer install`.

-2. You should now have a `.env` file in the project root.
-Edit this to your liking or leave the defaults alone, but you *must* change `DATABASE_URL`.
+2. Create a `.env.local` file in the project root.
+At minimum, you must define your database configuration here:

+    ~~~bash
+    DATABASE_URL='pgsql://db_user:db_password@localhost:5432/db_name?serverVersion=9.6'
+    ~~~

     Instructions for setting up a database can be found at [docs/database-setup.md](docs/database-setup.md).

+    You can copy other values from `.env` to override them in your installation.

 3. Run `vendor/bin/requirements-checker` to ensure your environment meets necessary requirements needed to run Postmill.
 Fix any errors that arise.